josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 they could execute their tasks without additional delays or approvals.
 For matters where they are unsure, they could seek opinions from the AC before proceeding.
-And for major decisions there would be a well-defined process for the IETFAdminOrg to understand a community perspective.
+And for major decisions there would be a well-defined process for the IAO to understand a community perspective.
 The AC could also provide advice about situations where bringing a proposal or decision to the full IETF community for discussion would be warranted.
 It would be the staff's responsibility